Thieves snatch shark from San Antonio Aquarium, wheel it out in a baby carriage

 Three people snatched a small shark from a pool at the San Antonio Aquarium and smuggled it out in a baby carriage over the weekend, the aquarium said Monday.

-A suspect is in custody and "the shark is alive and well and on its way back to the aquarium!" a spokeswoman for the aquarium told NBC News on Monday night.
+One suspect is in custody and "the shark is alive and well and on its way back to the aquarium," Jenny Spellman, the aquarium's general manager, told NBC News on Monday night.

+Leon Valley Police Chief Joseph Salvaggio said officers initially refused to believe that the 911 call that came in Saturday was real.
+But "they finally convinced me that it was true somebody had walked in and stole a shark out of a aquarium," he told NBC affiliate WOAI of San Antonio.

 The aquarium said the thieves brought their own net with them to snag the shark from an interactive "touch pool" at the tide pool exhibit while an attendant was assisting other visitors.